 In fact, these lights, i.e., sun, moon, and stars, had already been created.
 This was done in the beginning, whenever that was in the dateless past.
 The giving forth of these lights doesn’t change.
 It’s the rotation of the earth that divides the day from the night, but that rotation has to do with the gravitational pull of the planetary bodies.

 Some have asked, What is the difference between the “light” of verse 3 and of verse 14?”
 I don’t think there is any difference.
-I think they are one and the same.1)4cm Note: God is Light, which is a light not like the Suns Light, it could be claimed the first like was GOD and his presence being manifest again on earth; this is sustained by the post the 1000 years of peace as we see theres no sun and moon and God is the light and there is no day and night cycle by Editor
+I think they are one and the same.4cm Note: God is Light, which is a light not like the Suns Light, it could be claimed the first like was GOD and his presence being manifest again on earth; this is sustained by the post the 1000 … Continue reading

 The planetary bodies, and especially the sun, are brought back to a serviceable state in verse 3 and are regulated in verse 14.

 The phrase, “And let them be for signs, and for seasons, and for days, and years,” refers, in essence, to time.

 By the moon’s four quarters, which last each a little more than seven days, the weeks and the months are measured for us.

 The sun, by its apparent path in the sky, measures our seasons and our years, while by its daily journey through the heavens, it measures the days and the hours.